PSPDFKit/Xamarin-iOS/Examples/MacPdfViewer/README.md

 ### Using command line / terminal

-We are using [Cake](https://cakebuild.net) as our build system, this allows us to build on both Windows and Mac from a single script.
+We are using [Cake](https://cakebuild.net) as our build system..

-1. Run `./build.sh --target mac` (Mac) / `.\build.ps1 --target mac` (Windows) command from the root directory.
+1. Run `./build.sh --target mac` command from the root directory.
 2. The resulting dll will be inside the root folder.

 ## Step 4 - Add the reference